New Jersey: 19th century

 On February 15, 1804, New Jersey became the last northern state to abolish new slavery and enacted legislation that slowly phased out existing slavery.
 This led to a gradual decrease of the slave population.
 By the American Civil War's end, about a dozen African Americans in New Jersey were still held in bondage.
 New Jersey voters eventually ratified the constitutional amendments banning slavery and granting rights to the United States' black population.

-Industrialization accelerated in the northern part of the state following completion of the Morris Canal in 1831.
-The canal allowed for coal to be brought from eastern Pennsylvania's Lehigh Valley to northern New Jersey's growing industries in Paterson, Newark, and Jersey City.
+Industrialization accelerated in the present-day North Jersey region of the state following completion of the Morris Canal in 1831.
+The canal allowed for anthracite coal to be transported from eastern Pennsylvania's Lehigh Valley to North Jersey's growing industries in Paterson, Newark, and Jersey City.

 In 1844, the second state constitution was ratified and brought into effect.
 Counties thereby became districts for the state senate, and some realignment of boundaries (including the creation of Mercer County) immediately followed.
-This provision was retained in the 1947 Constitution, but was overturned by the Supreme Court of the United States in 1962 by the decision Baker v.
+This provision was retained in the 1947 Constitution, but was overturned by the Supreme Court of the United States in 1962, by the decision Baker v.
 Carr.
 While the Governorship was stronger than under the 1776 constitution, the constitution of 1844 created many offices that were not responsible to him, or to the people, and it gave him a three-year term, but he could not succeed himself.

-New Jersey was one of the few Union states (the others being Delaware and Kentucky) to select a candidate other than Abraham Lincoln twice in national elections, and sided with Stephen Douglas (1860) and George B. McClellan (1864) during their campaigns.
+New Jersey was one of the few Union states (the others being Delaware and Kentucky) to select a candidate other than Abraham Lincoln twice in national elections, and sided with Stephen A. Douglas (1860) and George B. McClellan (1864) during their campaigns.
 McClellan, a native Philadelphian, had New Jersey ties and formally resided in New Jersey at the time; he later became Governor of New Jersey (1878–81).
 (In New Jersey, the factions of the Democratic party managed an effective coalition in 1860.)
 During the American Civil War, the state was led first by Republican governor Charles Smith Olden, then by Democrat Joel Parker.
 During the course of the war, between 65,000 and 80,000 soldiers from the state enlisted in the Union army; unlike many states, including some Northern ones, no battle was fought there.

 In the Industrial Revolution, cities like Paterson grew and prospered.
 Previously, the economy had been largely agrarian, which was problematically subject to crop failures and poor soil.
 This caused a shift to a more industrialized economy, one based on manufactured commodities such as textiles and silk.
 Inventor Thomas Edison also became an important figure of the Industrial Revolution, having been granted 1,093 patents, many of which for inventions he developed while working in New Jersey.
 Edison's facilities, first at Menlo Park and then in West Orange, are considered perhaps the first research centers in the United States.
 Christie Street in Menlo Park was the first thoroughfare in the world to have electric lighting.
 Transportation was greatly improved as locomotion and steamboats were introduced to New Jersey.